How to prepare a Tax Return?

 The answer depends on the type and amount of tax you are entitled to pay.
-However, in each case, information security and privacy is normally a question when it comes to deciding who you pay to prepare your tax returns.
-For my point of view, anyone can prepare a tax return for someone else.
+However, in each case, information security and privacy is normally a question when it comes to deciding who you pay to prepare a tax return.
+From my point of view, anyone can prepare a tax return for someone else.

 Skills a good Tax Preparer should have!